What is absenteeism policy?

 While it may seem counterintuitive to pay employees to not show up, a generous PTO policy can reduce employee absences.
 When employees know they have a limited number of paid days to take off, they will be careful about how much work they miss and when.
 They will want to take advantage of the PTO for when they actually need it, such as for a planned family vacation, or in case they come down with the flu.
 Once they’ve used up or accounted for all their PTO days, employees likely will want to avoid missing work to protect their expected earnings.
 Absenteeism policy and procedure that includes PTO encourages employees to take charge of their attendance.

-Absenteeism policy in the workplace
+What is absenteeism policy in the workplace?

 Attendance policy in offices is essential to boost productivity and minimize financial losses.
 An attendance policy is generally determined and enforced by human resources professionals.
 HR staff may train new employees from day one on what is expected in the workplace in terms of attendance and tardiness, as well as the correct procedures to follow when employees need to miss work or will be arriving late.
 This includes who to contact, how to clock in, and how to track missed days.
 HR professionals may conduct regular attendance trainings to keep employees up to date on absenteeism policy and procedure, as well as to motivate them to improve their attendance.